flightshunt/pro-assignment2-c4bf0/content/pages/index.md

         image: /images/AdobeStock_282687822.jpeg
         image_alt: App users welcoming a new member
         content: >
-          Get professionally written essays for all academic levels.
-Our essay writing service is designed to help you meet your submission deadlines.
+          Get professionally written essays for all academic levels, no matter the topic or complexity.
+Our essay writing service is designed to help you meet your submission deadlines while ensuring top grades.
         actions:
           - label: Get Started
             url: /contact